-Despite COVID-19, the Company successfully achieved no lost time incidents and zero incidents of environmental non-compliance.
-I am also pleased to report that we have set the record for the 10th consecutive year of safe and efficient operations.
+During the year, the Company successfully achieved no lost time incidents and zero incidents of environmental non-compliance.
+I am also pleased to report that the Company achieved a new milestone of 6 million safe manhours, setting the record for an 11th consecutive year of safe and efficient operations.
 This is a strong testament to the commitment that our staff and contractors have in sustaining a safe culture through the strict implementation and conformance to the Sembcorp HSSE Policies and Standards.

-Caring for the Environment and Communities
+Caring for Communities

-The Company recognises the importance of being a responsible corporate citizen and is committed to caring for the environment as well as making a positive impact to the communities in which we operate.
-We continuously improve our waste management system and reduce carbon emissions by managing our auxiliary power consumption.
-The Company follows a consistent approach for charitable contributions and community investments that bring positive benefits to the local communities.
-In 2022, the Company contributed RO60,000 towards corporate social responsibility activities.
-These include donating to Oman Charitable Organisation as part of the country's charity mandate, investing in initiatives to improve public infrastructure, education and health, as well as promoting environmental awareness in Mirbat municipality.
+The Company recognises the importance of being a responsible corporate citizen and is committed to making a positive impact to the communities in which we operate through our community investments.
+In 2023, the Company donated RO60,000 to Oman Charitable Organization as part of the country's charity mandate as well as to the establishment of an Accident and Emergency Unit and a Dialysis Centre at the Mirbat Hospital.